MakeSchool-Tutorials/Superhero-Team-Dueler/super-hero-contact-list.md

 Our task is to create a super hero team dueling application so we can be sure we're up to snuff.

 ## Procedural vs Object Oriented Programming
-So far we've learned how to use functions to create code that is re-usable and maintainable.
-We've been able to leverage some of the power of objects but haven't yet jumped into creating them.
+We've learned how to use functions to create code that is re-usable and maintainable.
+We can benefit from some of the power that objects give us but haven't yet jumped into creating them.

 Procedural programming has its uses but it can be limiting in certain ways. **Object oriented programming** -- known as **OOP** -- seeks to develop strategies for organizing data loosely based on how we think of objects in the real world.